tum-pbs/pbdl-book/intro.md

 ---
 ```

-Welcome to the _Physics-based Deep Learning Book_ 👋
+Welcome to the _Physics-based Deep Learning Book_ (v0.1) 👋

 **TL;DR**:
-This document targets a practical and comprehensive introduction of everything
+This document contains a practical and comprehensive introduction of everything
 related to deep learning in the context of physical simulations.
-As much as possible, all topics come with hands-on code examples in the form of Jupyter notebooks to quickly get started.
+As much as possible, all topics come with hands-on code examples in the
+form of Jupyter notebooks to quickly get started.
 Beyond standard _supervised_ learning from data, we'll look at _physical loss_ constraints,
 more tightly coupled learning algorithms with _differentiable simulations_, as well as
 reinforcement learning and uncertainty modeling.
-We live in exciting times: these methods have a huge potential to fundamentally change what we can achieve
+We live in exciting times: these methods have a huge potential to fundamentally
-with simulations.
+change what computer simulations can achieve.

 ---